-On 29 December 2018, the Group and CCB Financial Asset Investment Co., Ltd ("CCB") entered into a capital injection agreement, share repurchase agreement and a supplementary agreement (collectively the "Agreements") pursuant to which CCB conditionally agreed to inject capital into five wholly-owned subsidiaries of the Company (the "Target Subsidiaries") with an aggregate investment amount of RMB2,000,000,000.
+On 29 December 2018, the Group and CCB Financial Asset Investment Co., Ltd ("CCB") entered into capital injection agreements, share repurchase agreements and supplementary agreements (collectively the "Agreements") pursuant to which CCB conditionally agreed to inject capital into five wholly-owned subsidiaries of the Company (the "Target Subsidiaries") with an aggregate investment amount of RMB2,000,000,000.
+According to the Agreements, the Group is required to repurchase the shares of the Target Subsidiaries held by CCB at the investment amount plus a premium as stipulated in the Agreements.
+Pursuant to the Agreements, certain amounts of the capital fund injected by CCB are designated to use to settle certain existing borrowings of the Target subsidiaries.
 In addition, Tianrui Group has also entered into a profit guarantee agreement with CCB to guarantee a minimum yearly return rate of the investment made by CCB.